Tammie T. Everly

 Why do you make your art?

-Making things is an integral part of who and what I am.
+Making things is an integral part of who and what I am and the gifts God has given me.
 I grew up in a family of doers, artists and creators.
 It wasn’t until high school that I realized not everyone’s family were makers.
-When I am not able to be creative, I feel restless and distracted.
 I am happiest when I am in my studio, experimenting with new ideas.
 Even when things don’t turn out as I envisioned, I still appreciate the time and the knowledge that I gained in the process.

 What inspires you to make it?